kstenschke/doShell/README.md

 Shell-Do
 ========

-Shell-based automation language / compiler for Linux and Mac OS.
+Shell-based UI automation for Linux and Mac OS.

 ## Table of Contents